 Save and share: Where to eat in Madeira – 14 of the best restaurants and cafés

-If you enjoyed this blog post on where to eat in Madeira, aka stuffing your face around Funchal and the rest of the island, why not hover over one of the images below and pin to your Pinterest board?
+If you enjoyed this blog post on where to eat in Madeira, aka stuffing your face around Funchal and the rest of the island, why not hover over the image below and pin to your Pinterest board?
 (Desktop only).

 If you’d like an email alert when we publish a new post, subscribe using the box at the side (if you’re on a laptop) or at the bottom (if you’re on a mobile or tablet).